onboarding-best-practices

 Learners can also leave suggestions if they find a course outdated or unhelpful — another way to continually identify areas to improve your company’s onboarding experience.

-Make onboarding training scalable with a Collaborative Learning Platform
+Make onboarding new employees scalable with a Collaborative Learning Platform

 General and role-specific onboarding training prepare employees to make the biggest possible impact in their first weeks and months.
 But for a growing company, scalable training is the only way to continue meeting your organization’s goals and objectives.